cgpalmer/ms4/README.md

 6. The user would not need to put in their delivery details if only purchasing digital photos.
 7. Emails will actually be sent with an email receipt.
 8. User to retain their basket in session, despite logging out and then in again.
-9. - Multi buy will be customisable based on the the amount and discount - for now it is fixed at buy 3 and get x amount off.
+9. Multi buy will be customisable based on the the amount and discount - for now it is fixed at buy 3 and get x amount off.
 X can be changed though.
 10. A new customer offer to apply on first order that makes the delivery free.
 11. Photos must be printed on all available sizes.
 Customers should be able to choose that size when adding to the basket.
 12. Better data integration for storing the linked products.
+13. A modal to provide feedback when an image is uploading.

 ### Skeleton design